fazeelgm/UCB_ML_AI_Capstone/README.md

 ## Executive summary

 I am interested in forecasting and classification problems and use of data for finding solutions to social issues.
-As a San Francisco resident, I have looked skeptically at constant reporting about the **_San Francisco Doom Loop_** - that the city's downtown area is in a downward spiral due to a combination of pandemic-related effects, declining foot traffic, rising homelessness, drug use, and businesses closing.
+As a San Francisco resident, I was skeptical of the constant reporting about the **_San Francisco Doom Loop_** - that the city's downtown area is in a downward spiral due to a combination of pandemic-related effects, declining foot traffic, rising homelessness, drug use, and businesses closing.
 The term gained traction as offices remained empty following COVID-19, which reduced the city's tax revenues, led to closures of key stores, and increased concerns about safety.

 I came across this daily feed from the SF Police Dept. (SFPD) from January 2018 thru the present and wanted to use this data of triaged crime incidents as a way to test the **_San Francisco Doom Loop hypothesis_**.
 My goals are to: